-Students interested in population health management come from a variety of backgrounds.
-Many of them have majored in business or finance in their undergraduate programs, although students from the social and basic sciences, as well as many other fields, often find their way to population health management.
-Another large group has health professional backgrounds.
-These individuals are either current students of a health profession or they have assumed administrative and/or leadership positions in public health, without the benefit of appropriate training in management and policy.
+Students interested in PHM come from a variety of backgrounds.
+Many of them have majored in health services, policy, economics, business, or finance in their undergraduate programs, although students from the social and basic sciences, as well as many other fields, often find their way to PHM.
+Another large group of students has health professional backgrounds.
+These individuals are either current students of a health profession or they are current employees in public health, need of training and development in health policy, heath economics, and health services research.

-If you are interested in the population health management concentration, please contact Katherine Pizarro at firstname.lastname@example.org.
+If you are interested in the population health management concentration, please contact firstname.lastname@example.org.